 - Of the IT leaders using static DLP within their Microsoft 365 environment, 100% of respondents were frustrated by its use

 Data breaches are more frequent – and the impacts are more severe – for Microsoft 365 users

-100% of the IT leaders that had deployed static email DLP into their Microsoft 365 environment were frustrated by it.
+100% of the IT leaders who had deployed static email DLP into their Microsoft 365 environment were frustrated by it.
 43% reported these tools required a high level of admin to maintain and 26% said they created friction for their users.

-Egress’ Chief Technology Officer Darren Cooper comments: “Microsoft 365 has seen phenomenal adoption during the COVID-19 pandemic and has brought cost and efficiency benefits to many organisations, but its security limitations are clear to see.
-We can’t ignore the risk of email data loss from Microsoft 365 and the shortcomings of static DLP solutions to mitigate the outbound email security risks that organisations face today.
-Email data breaches are the top security concern for all businesses, and remote working has only exacerbated the risk.
-Organisations need to take proactive steps now to secure their data using intelligent solutions that can understand an individual user’s behaviour and the context in which they’re sharing data to prevent data loss before it happens.”
+Egress’ Chief Technology Officer Darren Cooper comments: “Microsoft 365 has seen phenomenal adoption during the COVID-19 pandemic and has brought cost and efficiency benefits to many organizations, but its security limitations are clear to see.
+We can’t ignore the risk of email data loss from Microsoft 365 and the shortcomings of static DLP solutions to mitigate the outbound email security risks that organizations face today.
+Email data breaches are the top security concern for all businesses, and remote working has only exacerbated the risk. organizations need to take proactive steps now to secure their data using intelligent solutions that can understand an individual user’s behaviour and the context in which they’re sharing data to prevent data loss before it happens.”